New Gods Film Canceled

 Being threatened with assault by a zombie graphic artist was rather amusing to Vox so he had some fun with it but there is a bit more to Kirby then that.

 In truth, Kirby could not beat up a well-built flea, but he was quite capable of lying about how he used to beat up Nazis in street fights during the 1930s.
 As well as numerous barroom brawls and boxing matches.
 The truth was that unless he was given to beating the infirm and elderly it just wasn’t possible.
-Little guy attitude is not uncommon in this world and sometimes it can make up the difference but there is a difference between a Jack Russel and a Chihuahua.
-The truth is Jack Kirby could never make good on his dreams of physical power, were being in the right, is all you need to give a little guy the strength of a dozen men.
+Little guy attitude is not uncommon in this world and sometimes it can tip the scales in a mismatched fight but there is a difference between a Jack Russel and a Chihuahua.
+The truth is Jack Kirby could never make good on his dreams of physical power.
+Where being in the right is all that’s needed to give a little guy the strength of a dozen men.

 “Kirby’s page layouts of the early 1940s… employed complex quadrilaterals to convey dynamic energy — trapezoids and rhomboids that rarely managed to contain the drama within their bounds.”… “[A] page from the Rawhide Kid catches Kirby at the apex of what we might… call his ‘middle style’… [T]he basic grid is mathematically perfect in its simplicity… [and] The decision to leave the third and sixth panels borderless… is judicious – particularly in the third panel, where the heightened sensation of openness aligns perfectly with the Kid’s sudden realization that he is vulnerable…” – Ben Saunders